 The majority of vehicle purchases are financed.
 During and as a result of the recent global economic downturn, consumers experienced a decline in the availability of credit.
 In addition, manufacturers decreased the availability of leases or, in some instances, terminated leasing programs altogether.
-The reduced availability of credit to consumers contributed to the decline in our vehicle sales in recent past periods.
+The reduced availability of credit to consumers contributed to the decline in our vehicle sales in past periods.
 Reductions in available credit or increased costs of credit could result in a decline in our vehicle sales, which would have a material adverse effect on our results of operations and financial condition.

 Sub-prime lenders have historically provided financing to those buyers who, for various reasons, do not have access to traditional financing, including those buyers who have a poor credit history or lack the down payment necessary to purchase a vehicle.
-With the downturn of the economy, sub-prime lenders became more stringent with their credit standards, which made it more difficult for consumers needing sub-prime financing to obtain credit in recent past periods.
-If this trend returns, the ability of these consumers to purchase vehicles again could become limited, resulting in a decline in our vehicle sales, which, in turn, could have a material adverse effect on results of operations and financial condition.
+During the recent economic downturn, sub-prime lenders became more stringent with their credit standards, which made it more difficult for consumers needing sub-prime financing to obtain credit in these periods.
+If this trend returns, or if interest rates increase, the ability of these consumers to purchase vehicles again could become limited, resulting in a decline in our vehicle sales, which, in turn, could have a material adverse effect on our results of operations and financial condition.